A zesty and spicy lime rice pilaf made with jalapeños to give the standard rice side dish a bit of a kick. Both gluten-free and vegan.

 Once the rice is cooked I like to add in a bit more olive oil, just to add in even more moisture into the side dish and help fluff it up a bit.

 What’s your secret to perfectly cooked rice every time?
 Do you have any favorite rice pilaf recipe combinations?
 Feel free to share in the comments below!
 I’m always looking for more rice pilaf combinations to try out!

-A zesty and spicy rice pilaf made with jalapenos and lime to give the standard rice side dish a bit of a kick.
+A zesty and spicy lime rice pilaf made with jalapenos to give the standard rice side dish a bit of a kick.
 Both gluten-free and vegan.

 - 1 cup jasmine rice